IMpcuong/dot/awesome-git/README.md

 git diff --cached
 ```

-- Show list filenames of all modified files in a specific commit hash:
+- Reveals the filename-list (patched) which is bound to a single commit:

 ```bash
 git diff-tree --no-commit-id --name-only -r <COMMIT_HASH>